Melanoma Treatment

 Surgery

-Surgery to remove the tumor is the primary treatment of all stages of melanoma.
+Surgery to remove the tumor is the primary treatment for all stages of melanoma.
 A wide local excision is used to remove the melanoma and some of the normal tissue around it.
 Skin grafting (taking skin from another part of the body to replace the skin that is removed) may be done to cover the wound caused by surgery.

 Chemotherapy